 Why should I care?

-First off, it’s budget-friendly, although you should compare it against other options on the market.
+First off, the Fluke 52 II dual input digital thermometer is budget-friendly, although you should compare it against other options on the market.
 Second off, it has a few exciting features.

 The 52 accepts two sensors, and a button lets you see the measured value of T1 or T2.
 That button also lets you measure the difference between T1 and T2.
 So you can use it to measure the difference between two points in a pipe or machine or whatever.
 Nice, huh?